Brand0nLe/mini-pill-pal/README.md

 ## Deployment

-The Medication Reminder App is deployed on Azure and can be accessed using the following link:
+The application is deployed on Azure and can be accessed using the following link:

-[Live Demo Coming Soon](https://your-azure-app-url.com)

-Please note that the application is currently in production and may undergo changes and updates.
+[Live Demo Coming Soon](https://your-azure-app-url.com) Please note that the application is currently in production and may undergo changes and updates.

 ## Technologies Used